 When your child is injured by a defective product, such as a stroller or child carrier, it is important that you seek out legal representation to begin pursuing your legal options as soon as possible.
 The skilled Altoona personal injury attorneys at Goldstein, Heslop, Steele, Clapper, Oswalt & Smith work diligently to protect the best interests of central Pennsylvania residents since our firm was established over 100 years ago.
 Each member of our team brings a substantial amount of experience and proven record of success to our firm, contributing to making us one of the preeminent choices for personal injury representation in the area.

-Call Goldstein, Heslop, Steele, Clapper, Oswalt & Smith today by dialing (814) 705-4741 to schedule a consultation after you or your child are injured.
+Contact Goldstein, Heslop, Steele, Clapper, Oswalt & Smith today to schedule a consultation after you or your child are injured.